 When you think of renting an RV, your mind may automatically conjure up images of a giant motorhome the size of a school bus.
-While these are certainly perfect for some RVers, others prefer the laid back simplicity of a small RV.
+While these are certainly perfect for some RVers, others prefer the laid-back simplicity of a small RV rental.

 When it comes to adventuring in an RV, bigger isn’t always better.
-Sure, larger rigs may have more amenities and space, but small RVs are great for many reasons and occasions too!
+Sure, larger rigs may have more amenities and space, but a small RV rental is great for many reasons and occasions too!

 In fact, tiny RVs have a lot of benefits, including:

 - Smaller learning curves

 Though tiny RVs, they are mighty.
 Let’s go over a few reasons why a small RV rental may be the best option for your RV road trip.

 Easier to use

 If you’re renting an RV, especially for the first time, you don’t want to waste any of your precious vacation time trying to learn how to drive and maneuver your rig.
 When the RV is small, the learning curve is small.
 For instance, driving a camper van is not much different than driving your typical minivan.
 Towing a smaller trailer is also easier.
 They are less susceptible to situations on the road like trailer sway, which can be a frightening experience for inexperienced towers.